magenta/magenta/magenta/models/onsets_frames_transcription/README.md

-## Onsets and Frames: Dual-Objective Piano Transcription
+## Onsets and Frames Transcription

-State of the art piano transcription, including velocity estimation.
+State of the art piano and drum transcription models, including velocity estimation.

 For original model details, see our paper on arXiv, [Onsets and Frames: Dual-Objective Piano Transcription](https://goo.gl/magenta/onsets-frames-paper), and the accompanying [blog post](https://g.co/magenta/onsets-frames).